 - Bookmark and revisit this web page – we will be posting regular updates here

-- Take part in user testing – firstname.lastname@example.org
+- Contact us and take part in user testing – firstname.lastname@example.org

 Progressive introduction of the service

 Although there will be major differences from the existing systems applicants use now (such as Je-S), we will be implementing the new UKRI Funding Service progressively.
 This will ensure everyone has time to get used to the changes as well as allowing us to learn from the experience of users to improve and inform the ongoing design and development.